x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/messaging-records-management/create-a-retention-policy.md

     A retention policy can contain the following tags:

-  - One DPT with the **Move to Archive** action
+    - One DPT with the **Move to Archive** action.

-  - One DPT with the **Delete and Allow Recovery** or **Permanently Delete** actions
+    - One DPT with the **Delete and Allow Recovery** or **Permanently Delete** actions.

-  - One DPT for voice mail messages with the **Delete and Allow Recovery** or **Permanently Delete** actions
+    - One DPT for voice mail messages with the **Delete and Allow Recovery** or **Permanently Delete** actions.

-  - One RPT per default folder such as **Inbox** to delete items
+    - One RPT per default folder such as **Inbox** to delete items.

-  - Any number of personal tags
+    - Any number of personal tags.

     > [!NOTE]
     > Although you can add any number of personal tags to a retention policy, having many personal tags with different retention settings can confuse users.
 We recommend linking no more than ten personal tags to a retention policy.

 You can create a retention policy without adding any retention tags to it, but items in the mailbox to which the policy is applied won't be moved or deleted.
 You can also add and remove retention tags from a retention policy after it's created.

- **Use Exchange Online PowerShell to create a retention policy**
+### Use Exchange Online PowerShell to create a retention policy

 This example creates the retention policy RetentionPolicy-Corp and uses the _RetentionPolicyTagLinks_ parameter to associate five tags to the policy.